GRIFORTIS/schiavinato-sharing-py/README.md

 This implementation is based on:
 - Shamir, A. (1979).
 "How to Share a Secret"
 - BIP39: Mnemonic code for generating deterministic keys
-- The Schiavinato Sharing specification by Renato Schiavinato Lopez
+- The Schiavinato Sharing specification by **Renato Schiavinato Lopez**, creator of Schiavinato Sharing and founder of GRIFORTIS

 ---